Next Time: 2008-2012: Early career, Eurovision Song Contest and debut studio album

-On the 16th of December, 2008, Next Time released their self-titled debut album.
-The Next Time Album featured 13 songs, two of which were bonus songs sung in a foreign language.
-One of the bonus songs was in English and was named "Why Did You Go".
-The other was a cover of the Italian pop-opera song "Caruso".
+On 16 December 2008, Next Time released their self-titled debut album which featured 13 songs, two of which were bonus songs sung in a foreign language.
+One of the bonus songs, "Why Did You Go" was in English.
+The other song was a cover of the Italian pop-opera song "Caruso".
 The first four singles were all accompanied by music videos.